tim-projects/aegis-tui/README.md

 Time until next refresh: 25.0 seconds
 ```

-When filtering by a specific group (e.g., `aegis-cli /path/to/your/aegis-backup.json --group Finance`):
+When filtering by a specific group (e.g., `aegis-cli /path/to/your/aegis-backup.json --group Finance`) or by pressing g in interactive mode:

 ```text
 --- All OTPs ---